 The Logitech Folio Touch isn't as versatile as other iPad keyboards we've tested because it connects directly to the iPad and not via Bluetooth.
 Still, if you have an 11-inch iPad Pro or a fourth-generation iPad Air, it delivers decent overall performance for what it's designed for.
 However, there are less costly options that you can use with other devices, such as the Brydge Pro.
 Also see our recommendations for the best keyboards for iPad, the best wireless keyboards, and the best keyboards.

-The Apple Magic Keyboard is better than the Logitech Folio Touch.
-The Apple can be used with any Apple operating software, such as macOS and iOS, and it has a much better typing experience.
-It also has a much better build quality and it's lighter.
+The Apple Magic Keyboard 2017 is better than the Logitech Folio Touch.
+The Apple can be used with any Apple operating software, like macOS and iOS, and it has a much better typing experience.
+It also has a much better build quality, and it's lighter.
 However, the Logitech has backlighting and doesn't have a battery, so you don't need to worry about recharging it.

 The Brydge Pro is much better than the Logitech Folio Touch.
 The Brydge feels better-built, has much better typing quality, and thanks to its Bluetooth support, it can connect to any other device.
 However, the Logitech doesn't have a battery, so you don't need to worry about charging it.